Skip to content

 Mat board size also depends on preference.
 How much negative (border) space do you want around your photo?
 Do you want a thick border or a thin border?
 Once you choose your image and mat board size then you’ll want to choose a frame that accommodates the size of the mat board’s outer edges.

-Once you have your art/photo, the mat board, and frame then it’s time to assemble your finished piece!
+Once you have your art or photo, the mat board, and frame then it’s time to assemble your finished piece!

 Is mat board recyclable?